mialkin/docs/unix/shell/shell-scripting.md

 ## User input

-Reading user intput into a variable:
+Reading user input into a variable:

 ```bash
 read -p "Enter your name: " NAME